 In addition to the employer's general obligations under occupational health and safety law, companies must fulfill special requirements if they employ people with disabilities.
 According to § 164 of the Social Code 9 (SGB IX) and § 3a of the Workplace Ordinance (ArbStättV), companies are obliged to design workplaces suitable for disabled people, taking into account ergonomic, barrier-free and individual aspects (see Guiding Principles for Disability-Friendly Design: DIN 32977 Part 1).

 However, in contrast to accessibility, universal design is not legally anchored or standardized (see on accessibility: ArbStättV, DIN 18040).

-In the long term, however, companies can benefit from forward-looking and comprehensive planning based on the principle of universal design.
-Work equipment that is easy to use and a working environment in which employees can move without barriers promote the autonomy, health and productivity of the entire workforce.
+In the long term, however, companies gain cost advantages from forward-looking and comprehensive planning based on the principle of universal design.
+Easy-to-use work equipment and a work environment in which employees can move without barriers promote the autonomy, health and productivity of the entire workforce.

 To embed the Universal Design approach in work design, a multi-level strategy for categorizing products is a good idea.
 This is especially true for small and medium-sized companies with scarcer resources.

 - Which products are easily usable and adaptable for many employees (for example, adjustable work furniture, software)?

 - Which products are customizable and enable the use of technologies suitable for disabled people (for example, smartphone with integrated screen reader)?

 - Which products are specifically designed for a disability (for example, power wheelchair)?